Map API Entities to Terraform Resources

 The x-speakeasy-entity-operation

-annotation specifies CRUD (create, read, update, and delete) operations associated with each endpoint in your OpenAPI spec for a Terraform entity.
+annotation specifies CRUD (create, read, update, and delete) operations associated with each endpoint in the OpenAPI spec for a Terraform entity.
 The value determines the behavior of operations such as create, read, update, and delete and is structured as Entity#operation,operation,...#order

 :